Book a 2018 holiday before 31 July and our home pick-up service is doubled to 100 miles.

 Ho Chi Minh City is Vietnam's largest and most vibrant city and is packed with timeless traditions, an ancient culture, fantastic architecture, bustling markets and a modern business district.
 Today's included sightseeing tour takes in Dong Khoi Street, the main shopping thoroughfare, the Notre Dame Cathedral and the Central Post Office.
 Afterwards visit the Reunification Palace, the War Remnants Museum, the Jade Emperor Pagoda, as well as the Chinese district, Cholon.

 An exciting day lies ahead on the included full day excursion to Cu Chi, an important base during the Vietnamese War due to its strategic location.
 Learn about the impressive 200km tunnel network constructed by the Viet Cong to connect command posts, hospitals, shelters and weapon factories.
+For those preferring to remain above ground, there is ample opportunity to view excavated areas from above.
+Your guide will advise you of the length and level of difficulty of each tunnel before entering - some are easily accessed by stairs.

 Transfer to the airport for your flight to the UK, or extend your stay in Phu Quoc.